jlingford/personal-website/content/blog/colabfold-hpc-ssh-howto.md

 ssh-add -l
 ```

-This should list the various keys you have setup on your ssh client, including your new
+This should list the various keys you have setup on your SSH client, including your new
 keypair you just made for the HPC.

 Next, add the public key to your remote HPC server with,